Genentech/gReLU/CONTRIBUTING.md

 # Contributing

-Welcome to ``gReLU`` contributor's guide.
+Welcome to the ``gReLU`` contributor's guide.

 This document focuses on getting any potential contributor familiarized with the development processes, but [other kinds of contributions](https://opensource.guide/how-to-contribute) are also appreciated.

-If you are new to using git_ or have never collaborated in a project previously, please have a look at [contribution-guide.org](https://www.contribution-guide.org/).
-Other resources are also listed in the excellent [guide created by FreeCodeCamp](https://github.com/FreeCodeCamp/how-to-contribute) [#contrib1]_.
+If you are new to using git or have never collaborated in a project previously, please have a look at [contribution-guide.org](https://www.contribution-guide.org/).
+Other resources are also listed in the excellent [guide created by FreeCodeCamp](https://github.com/FreeCodeCamp/how-to-contribute).

 Please notice, all users and contributors are expected to be **open, considerate, reasonable, and respectful**.
 When in doubt, [Python Software